sifferman/labs-with-cva6/labs/vm.md

 13. Return to the `m_trap` trap handler
 14. Have `m_trap` run `ecall` to exit the simulation

-*Note: reference [`"programs/vm/privilage.S"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/vm/privilage.S) to help you set up your trap handlers.*
+*Note: reference [`"programs/vm/privilege.S"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/vm/privilege.S) to help you set up your trap handlers.*

-## CVA6 Trace Log
+### CVA6 Trace Log

 CVA6 simulations create a log file: `"cva6/trace_hart_00.dasm"`.
-For every instruction that the simulation ran, it shows the cycle number, VPC, privilage mode, and instruction.
+For every instruction that the simulation ran, it shows the cycle number, VPC, privilege mode, and instruction.
 It will be a very useful reference for this lab.

 Notes: